 Will No-Prep Veneers Ruin My Existing Teeth?

-Because the ultra-thin material of no-prep veneers usually requires little to no reshaping or drilling, more of the tooth can be preserved.
+The ultra-thin material of no-prep veneers usually requires little to no reshaping or drilling.
+This allows more of the tooth to be preserved.
 So they should only have minimal effects on your natural teeth.
+All high quality veneers have a very long lifespan.